New Seasons Market

-New Seasons Market is a chain of privately owned grocery stores operating in the Portland, Oregon metro area, southwestern Washington, and northern California.
+New Seasons Market is a chain of neighborhood grocery stores operating in the Portland, Oregon metro area, and southwestern Washington.
 Some of the products offered are organic and produced locally in the Pacific Northwest, but conventional groceries are also sold.

-Founded locally in 1999, the company was majority acquired by private equity firm Endeavour Capital in 2013 and purchased California-based New Leaf Community Markets in 2013.
-In 2019, a deal was announced to sell New Seasons Market to Good Food Holdings, a subsidiary of South Korean retail conglomerate E-mart.
+Founded locally in 1999, the company was majority acquired by private equity firm Endeavour Capital in 2013 and purchased California-based New Leaf Community Markets in 2013, which it later sold.
+In 2019, it was sold to Good Food Holdings, a subsidiary of South Korean retail conglomerate Emart.

-The company currently operates 19 stores in the greater Portland/Vancouver metropolitan area, including Hillsboro, Beaverton, Happy Valley, Vancouver, Tualatin, and Lake Oswego; and one store in San Jose, California.
-The company has faced criticism and a worker unionization drive starting in 2022 has led 5 Portland-area stores to vote to unionize and the National Labor Relations Board to charge New Seasons Market with unfair labor practices in regard to anti-union activity.
+The company currently operates 22 stores in the greater Portland/Vancouver metropolitan area, including Hillsboro, Beaverton, Happy Valley, Vancouver, Tualatin, Lake Oswego and Milwaukie.
+The company has faced criticism and a worker unionization drive starting in 2022 has led 11 Portland-area stores to vote to unionize and the National Labor Relations Board to charge New Seasons Market with unfair labor practices in regard to anti-union activity.

 History

-New Seasons was founded in Portland, Oregon, in 1999 by three families of 50 people.
+New Seasons Market was founded in the Raleigh Hills neighborhood in the metropolitan area of Portland, Oregon, in 1999 by three families and 50 friends.
 By 2008, it had grown to nine stores and about 1,800 employees.
 By November 2013, New Seasons had grown to 15 stores and 3,000 employees, when it purchased California-based New Leaf Community Markets and New Leaf founder Scott Roseman joined the New Seasons Board.

-In November 2013, Endeavour Capital invested $17.5M in New Seasons Market, according to SEC filings.
-Bradaigh Wagner and Stephen Babson, managing directors at Endeavour, now sit on the board of New Seasons Market.
-In 2013, New Seasons became the first grocery store in the world to be certified as a B Corporation.
-B Corp certification is issued by global non-profit B Lab to for-profit companies meeting social sustainability, environmental performance, accountability, and transparency standards.
+In June 2013, New Seasons became the first grocery store to be B Corporation certified.
 The company earned re-certification in 2015 and 2017.

-In December 2017, New Seasons Market employees and the Northwest Accountability Project asked B Lab to review the company's certification based on claims of anti-union activity and Endeavour's financial ties to the M.J.
+In November 2013, Endeavour Capital, an investment firm, invested $17.5 million in New Seasons Market, according to U.S. Securities and Exchange Commission filings.
+Bradaigh Wagner and Stephen Babson, managing directors at Endeavour, later got seats on the board of New Seasons Market.
+In December 2017, New Seasons Market employees and the Northwest Accountability Project asked B Lab to review the company's B Corp certification based on claims of anti-union activity and Endeavour's financial ties to the M.J.
 Murdock Charitable Trust.

 In February 2018 CEO, Wendy Collie stepped down amid a failed expansion into California and an active employee union organizing campaign.
-Also in February 2018, two New Leaf stores in California ended their franchisee relationship with the company citing “big changes at the company”.
+Also in February 2018, two New Leaf stores in California ended their franchisee relationship with the company citing "big changes at the company".